desktop/desktop/docs/technical/placeholders.md

 ### Platform-specific Labels

-For other places in the user interface that still differ per-platform, the `getPlatformPlaceholders()` method should contain all the necessary
+For other places in the user interface that will differ per-platform, the `getPlatformPlaceholders()` method should contain all the necessary
 values: